PROJECT Kushi (skewers)

 PROJECT Kushi

-This Kitchen Culture Cooking Club PROJECT is about making SKEWERED FOOD in YOUR kitchen… and sharing with fellow members what you have made.
+This Kitchen PROJECT is about making SKEWERED FOOD in YOUR kitchen.
+For inspiration and recipes to get you started, use these resources:

 Black Sesame Miso Tōfu Dengaku